 Although the theater for this show is outside the Siam area, it is not too far and can be easily accessed by public transportation.
 The 90-minute show occurs every day at 8 PM and there is an optional buffet dinner that serves Thai and international dishes, so you can satisfy all your senses at once!

 We invite you to follow this itinerary to make your three days in Bangkok truly count.
-You’ll be surprised at how many memories you are able to create in such a short amount of time!
+You’ll be surprised at how many good memories you’ll be able to make in such a short amount of time!

 For more travel tips and ideas for your next trip to Thailand, make sure you visit Trazy.com, Asia’s #1 Travel Shop!